symbol/symbol-docs/source/guides/network/running-a-test-net-node.rst

 Enabling harvesting
 ===================

-|symbol-bootstrap| creates peer nodes with :ref:`remote harvesting <remote-harvesting>` enabled by default, but they still need to be registered by announcing a :ref:`VrfKeyLink transaction <vrf-key-link-transaction>` to the network.
+|symbol-bootstrap| creates peer nodes with :ref:`remote harvesting <remote-harvesting>` enabled by default, but they still need to be registered by announcing the :ref:`AccountKeyLink <account-key-link-transaction>` and :ref:`VrfKeyLink <vrf-key-link-transaction>` transactions to the network.

 This can be done by |symbol-bootstrap| too, but it needs to be a step separated from ``symbol-bootstrap start`` because funds are required to announce transactions.